out-of-cheese-error/the-way/README.md

 ![cmd_demo](images/the-way-cmd-embedded.svg)

 > made with [asciinema](https://github.com/asciinema/asciinema), [svg-term-cli](https://github.com/marionebl/svg-term-cli), and [svgembed](https://github.com/miraclx/svgembed)

+(todo: change GIF to use cmdsearch instead of search)

 ## Sync to Gist
 `the-way sync` syncs snippets to a Gist, each named `snippet_<index>.<extension>`, with an `index.md` file linking each snippet's description.